Stenaulorhynchus

 Stenaulorhynchus (possibly meaning "narrow tube beak") is an extinct genus of hyperodapedontid rhynchosaur known from the Middle Triassic (late Anisian stage) deposits of Tanganyika Territory, Tanzania.
 It was found in the Lifua Member of the Manda Formation in the Karoo Supergroup.
 It was named and first described by Sidney Henry Haughton in 1932.
-The type species is Stenaulorhynchus stockleyi, a beaked herbivore measuring 1–6 meters in length.
+The type species is Stenaulorhynchus stockleyi, a beaked herbivore measuring over 1 meter in length.

 Description

 Dentition

 The teeth of Stenaulorhynchus were conical, pointed, and composed mostly of dentine, although new unworn teeth may have had a thin layer of enamel.
 They were set deeply into and fused with the jaw bones.
 They are arranged with two-to-several rows of teeth on top and only a few on bottom.
 The middle row of maxillary teeth only occupied the posterior third of the jaw while the other rows extended all the way forwards and sometimes down the crest of the jaw.
 The teeth at the front of the mouth, by the beak, were smaller with larger teeth in the middle portion of the jaw.
 The lower teeth included one raised row of buccal teeth and several rows running diagonally on the medial and lingual portions.
 The teeth continued to grow throughout the animals life but, unlike with reptiles, the new teeth formed at the back of the tooth row.
 That happened within the groove on the surface of the lower jaw and three grooves on the maxilla.
 The lateral As they grew in, the teeth moved forward in the jaw through a combination of growth and remodeling.
 Instead of occluding their teeth together, Stenaulorhynchus had teeth that occluded against bone, which would wear the teeth down.
 Over time, the surfaces of the jaw bones would erode as well, causing the maxillary grooves to become shallower and more rounded.